Impact of the COVID-19 pandemic on tourism: Tourism under the pandemic

+Effects on tourist behaviour

+Alongside its economic effects, the pandemic prompted research into how it changed tourists' own attitudes and behaviour.
+One line of work applied evolutionary psychology, treating the outbreak as a pathogen threat that activates the behavioural immune system, a set of evolved responses that reduce contact with potential sources of infection.
+On this account the pandemic was expected to heighten in-group favouritism and wariness of outsiders, with consequences for tourism including increased tourism ethnocentrism and tourist xenophobia, reduced willingness to travel to foreign destinations, and reduced comfort in crowded settings.

 Tourism and vaccination

 Many tourism venues such as museums, visitor centers, restaurants and hotels mandated COVID-19 vaccination for their staff or visitors, and such venues were known as "vaccinated venues".
 Research has shown that tourists have varying levels of belief on COVID-19 vaccination in terms of its effectiveness and side effects, which have impact on the preferences of tourists to preference to visit or use "vaccinated venues".

 Travel restrictions

+Industries such as cruising experienced a significant decline—down to levels not seen in thirty years.

 As a result of the pandemic, many countries and regions have imposed quarantines, entry bans, or other restrictions for citizens or recent travellers to the most affected areas.
 Other countries and regions have imposed global restrictions that apply to all foreign countries and territories, or prevent their own citizens from travelling overseas without good reason.

 Together with a decreased willingness to travel, the restrictions have had a negative economic impact on the travel sector in those regions.
 A possible long-term impact has been a decline of business travel and international conferencing, and the rise of their virtual, online equivalents.
 Concerns have been raised over the effectiveness of travel restrictions to contain the spread of COVID-19.